 As the due date approached for our little one, I struggled even harder.
 Up until that point, I was so busy with everything that I didn’t spend a tremendous amount of time working through my grief.
 The hardest point for me when the baby would have been born was that I was without a job, something I would not have needed had the baby lived.
 I was going to be a mom and my status in life would have been secure in that.
 Instead, here I was, a jobless woman.
 So I mourned that loss.

 I remember feeling so helpless and uncertain of why I even existed.
 God seemed so unfair and so far away, so uncaring in my mind.
 Everything seemed so pointless.
-And as I mourned, crying out to God with my pain, He comforted me with Himself.
+And as I mourned, crying out to God with my pain, he comforted me.

 Back to the beginning